batu6/fwtR/README.md

 ### Website

-After the tweetr update now only the main page works.
+After the rtweet update now only the main page works.
 The new update changed which data the package gathered, which completely messes up my code. :( https://batu6.shinyapps.io/fwtr/